tobalo/fintel-agent/README.md

 # Finanical Analyst Agent
-This agent is a simple agent that can be used to perform day analysis on a stock or cryptocurrency.
+This is a simple agent that can be used to perform day analysis on a stock or cryptocurrency.
 It can also be used to generate a macroeconomic intelligence report on the latest econometrics.

 OpenBB is a powerful tool for building and deploying agents.
 It provides a simple and intuitive interface for creating, testing, and deploying AI-powered agents.
 OpenBB is a platform akin to an open-source version of Bloomberg Terminal.